 Minimally invasive procedures are designed to reduce surgical risks for patients.
 Unfortunately, in one type of surgery used to treat epilepsy, defective medical devices used during the operations are harming patients and causing permanent damage.
 In April 2018, the U.S. Food and Drug Administration (FDA) warned patients and doctors that a device used in minimally invasive epilepsy surgery was subject to a Class I recall, the most serious type of recall issued by the FDA.

 Transvaginal mesh was designed to help treat prolapsed pelvic organs and stress urinary incontinence (SUI).
 Now, the FDA has issued a warning that not only is transvaginal mesh ineffective at treating pelvic organ prolapse and SUI, it can degrade and cause significant additional damage.

-Energy-based laser devices have been used to help treat serious conditions like cancer and genital warts while also aiding in surgeries such as hysterectomies.
+Energy-based laser devices have been used to help treat serious conditions like cancer and genital warts, while also aiding in surgeries such as hysterectomies.
 These devices have helped many patients, but the manufacturers of these devices are promoting them for uses unapproved by the U.S. Food and Drug Administration (FDA).
-In July 2018, the FDA sent out a warning to doctors and patients regarding serious injuries reported from the dangerous medical devices.
+In July 2018, the FDA sent out a warning to doctors and patients regarding serious injuries reported after the use of these dangerous medical devices.
 The FDA warns against using energy-based devices to perform vaginal rejuvenation or other vaginal cosmetic procedures.

 Defective Medical Device Attorneys

-If you have been injured by a defective medical device, the medical device attorneys at Blizzard Law PLLC are here to help.
-For a free case review with an experienced medical device lawyer, contact us by email or call us at 1-800-349-0127.
+If a defective medical device has injured you, the medical device attorneys at Blizzard Law PLLC are here to help.
+For a free case review with an experienced medical device lawyer, contact us today.